allysakarr/VBA-stock-analysis/README.md

 The results of this analysis showed that in 2017, all companies had a positive return with the exception of company with the ticker "TERP".
 When the macro ran for 2018, all of the companies had a negative return except for the companies with tickers "ENPH" and "RUN".
 DQ, specifically had a positive return of 199.4% in 2017, meaninig they had a great monetary return.
 However, DQ had a return of -62.6% the following year in 2018, showing the largest drop of all the companies.
 To see these results, please view the "All Stocks Analysis" worksheet in this file: ![VBA_Challenge](https://github.com/allysakarr/stock-analysis/blob/master/VBA_Challenge.xlsm?raw=true).

 ## Refactored Analysis on All Stocks
 Lastly, this code used to analyzed all the stocks needed to be refactored in order to accomodate more data and execute the macro more efficiently and quickly.
 In order to do this, I used similar code but refined it.
 I created a tickerIndex to use throughout the arrays, which were for the tickerVolumes, tickerStartingPrices and tickerEndingPrices.
 As I began to run my loop through all the tickers, the tickerIndex would be used as a constant to access the correct index throughout all of my conditionals.
 I then used the same logic as the previous analysis to loop through all of the arrays and output the "Ticker", "Total Daily Volume", and "Return" back into the All Stocks Analysis worksheet.
+Here is an example of that code:

+    '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
+        For i = 0 To 11

+            Worksheets("All Stocks Analysis").Activate
+            Cells(4 + i, 1).Value = tickers(i)
+            Cells(4 + i, 2).Value = tickerVolumes(i)
+            Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

+        Next i
 This edit ultimately produced the same values as the previous analysis, showing DQ analysis as having the highest return in 2017 and the biggest drop in 2018 and the companies generally having a largely positive return in 2017 and largely negative return in 2018.
 However, this refactoring process led to the VBA code running much faster and efficiently.

 To show this, I included a run button for the first code analyzing all the stocks along with another run button for the refactored code analyzing all the stocks.
 To see view these run buttons, please view the "All Stocks Analysis" worksheet in this file: ![VBA_Challenge](https://github.com/allysakarr/stock-analysis/blob/master/VBA_Challenge.xlsm?raw=true).
 You can clearly see the efficiency and speed increase in the 2017 year.
 For an example, I tested the run buttons and ran the first code in 0.671875 seconds for 2017 and ran the refactored code in 0.1210938 seconds for 2017.
 The values are generally around ~.6 seconds for the first code vs ~.12-.14 seconds for the refactored code.
 I have the message box displayed below: